 RN to BSN

-Beginning fall 2018, students enrolling in the RN-BSN program are eligible for a 25% tuition scholarship.
+Students enrolling in the RN-BSN program are automatically eligible for a 25% tuition scholarship.

 Students enrolled in the Allen College RN-BSN program complete nursing courses in an on-line format excluding clinical experiences.
 A minimum of 124 semester hours of prescribed coursework must be earned for the Bachelor of Science in Nursing (BSN) degree.
 General Education courses must be taken at another regionally accredited institution prior to matriculation.